NickshihU7/Tutorials/README.md

 	* Explanation on some important arguments:

 		`--rm` automatically removes the container after you exit it.
 Otherwise, you'll start a new container everytime you run the docker which will occupy the resource of our workstation.

 		`-it` is neccessary for interactive processes.
 It actually comes from `-i -t`.

 		`-e DISPLAY=$DISPLAY` provides the container with a DISPLAY environment variable.
 This instructs X clients – MobaXterm here – which X server to connect to.

 		`-v "$HOME/.Xauthority:/root/.Xauthority:rw"` The volumes commands enable shared filesystems.

 		> What is the .Xauthority file?

-	> The .Xauthority (not .xAuthority) file can be found in each user home directory and is used to store credentials in cookies used by xauth for authentication of X sessions.
+		The .Xauthority (not .xAuthority) file can be found in each user home directory and is used to store credentials in cookies used by xauth for authentication of X sessions.
 Once an X session is started, the cookie is used to authenticate connections to that specific display.
 You can find more info on X authentication and X authority in the xauth man pages (type man xauth in a terminal).

-	`-v /disk2/others/dsd_your_user_ID/:/home/espuser/user` This volume command mounts your local directory to the `user` directory in docker container.
+		`-v /disk2/others/dsd_your_user_ID/:/home/espuser/user` mounts your local directory to the `/home/espuser/user` directory in docker container.
 Please avoid mounting the volume to `/home/espuser`.
 This will overwrite the built-in files uder that directory.

-	`-v /cad/:/home/cad:ro`
+		`-v /cad/:/home/cad:ro` mounts the directory of all the CAD tools on our server to the `/home/cad` directory in docker container.
+To avoid any issue, `:ro` is added to keep it as read-only.

-	`davidegiri/esp:centos7-full`
+		`davidegiri/esp:centos7-full` specifies the docker image we're going to use `esp:centos7-full`

-	`/bin/bash` runs
+		`/bin/bash` runs the bash file automatically once we're in the container.

 	You might want to put this in a shell script under your directory so that you don't have to look it up everytime and name the file as, say, `esp_docker.sh` Then you can simply run the shell script to run the docker with the command below.